uyuni-project/sumaform/README_ADVANCED.md

    * `create_sample_bootstrap_script`: whether to create a sample bootstrap script for traditional clients.
 Requires `create_sample_activation_key`
    * `publish_private_ssl_key`: copies the private SSL key in /pub for Proxies to copy automatically.
 Set to `false` for manual distribution
    * `disable_download_tokens`: disable package token download checks.
 Set to `false` to enable checking
+   * `skip_install`: do not install server packages.
+Intended to be used with images that have all required packages pre-installed

 ## Adding channels to SUSE Manager Servers